Joseph Ellicott

 Joseph Ellicott (November 1, 1760 in Bucks County, Pennsylvania - August 19, 1826 in New York City) was an American surveyor, city planner, land office agent, lawyer and politician of the Quaker faith.

 Life

 Ellicott was born in Bucks County, Pennsylvania on November 1, 1760.
 He was the son of Quaker miller Joseph Ellicott (1732–1780) and Judith Blaker (1729–1809).
 Joseph's siblings included older brother Andrew Ellicott (1754–1820), a fellow surveyor, and younger brother Benjamin Ellicott (1765–1827), a U.S. Congressman.
+His nephew was U.S. congressman David Ellicott Evans.

 Career

 In 1790, his brother Andrew Ellicott was hired by the federal government to survey the new federal district, where the new capital city of Washington was to be built.
 Joseph was Andrew's chief assistant during the latter part of the survey.
 Joseph Ellicott was subsequently sent to Georgia to survey the boundary line, established by treaty with the Creek tribe.

 Holland Land Company

 He was then engaged to survey some property in western Pennsylvania which had been purchased by a group of Dutch investors, who had formed the Holland Land Company.
 He also extended the New York - Pennsylvania border westward.
 When the company purchased a huge tract of western New York (that became known as The Holland Purchase), Ellicott was hired in 1797 and was sent to perform the monumental task of surveying it.
 Ellicott spent two years (1798–1800) living outdoors in summer and winter, laying out the townships of the new land in order to complete the Great Survey of the land in October 1800.

 In 1800, the principal agent of the company, Paul Busti, gave him a new position as their agent at their Land Office in Batavia, New York.
 From this office, for the next 21 years he supervised the sales of the tract, with his personal signature on many deeds.
 Ellicott was an observer for the investors at the Big Tree Treaty when the Senecas sold their rights to the land in Western New York.

 In 1801, he laid out Batavia, New York, and in 1804 the village of Buffalo, and established mill sites and communities.

 He advocated a canal to be built from the Hudson River to Lake Erie, and was among the Erie Canal Commissioners appointed in 1816 to supervise the canal construction, but resigned in 1818 due to ill health.
 The Erie Canal was finished in 1825.
 He also arranged for the contribution of more than 100,000 acre of company land to this project.